lwfcoin/lwf-checker/README.md

 # lwf-checker
 Current version: 1.0

-This script checks the status of your Shiftnrg Delegate by using PHP.<br>
+This script checks the status of your LWF Delegate by using PHP.<br>
 Feel free to rewrite in Python or Bash.

 This script will also check whether your node has forked or not.<br>